 The EPA document addresses questions like "How much consultation is enough?"
 Moreover, it provides further advice by highlighting the main concerns of elected officials as expressed to the EPA: money required for program implementation; requiring the state/local government to comply as a regulated party; interfering with division of responsibilities between levels of government; command and control rules; impact on local industry, employment, or land use.
 To develop a consultation plan for state and local officials, the document provides an appendix with three pages of factors to consider in building the plan.
+To develop a consultation to consider in building the plan.

 EPA's Guidance document also tries to address the biggest problem with agency procedures for considering federalism issues: enforcement of those procedures.
 The Guidance document states that, to ensure compliance with E.O.
 13132, EPA's Office of Policy, Economics, and Innovation will gather information for EPA's semi-annual Regulatory Agenda, including a listing of all rules with any adverse impact on state and local governments, all rules under development with federalism impact, status of federalism consultation plans, and any problems in carrying out the consultation plan that would affect the Federalism Official's ability to certify EPA is in compliance with E.O.
 13132.
+353